polkadot-developers/substrate-developer-hub.github.io/docs/development/module/fees.md

 > Transactors may also include optional tips in transactions to incentivize validators to include the transactions faster.
 Tips are a separate concept and are not covered here.

+## Adjusting Multipliers
+The `base_fee` and `byte_fee` are constants in the Transaction Fees module.
+The weight multiplier seems to adjust dynamically. @kainenigma can you explain that.

 ## Weight Basics
 Transaction weights allow developers to express the cost of executing a transaction as a function of it's arguments.
-In many cases the computational complexity of a function can be captured in terms of the arguments.
 Some theoretical and practical advice for doing so is given below.

-How theoretical do we want to be vs how practical?
+## Dispatch Parameters
+Every transaction is classified as either Normal FixedNormal
+FreeNormal
+MaxNormal

+> Here we've presented the Normal variants.
+There is also `FixedOperational` and its relatives.
+Explain the difference and decide whether this article should be about dispatch info more generally.

 ## Examples
 O(n) in an integer parameter